vseloved/prj-nlp-2020/students/YehorShapanov/01-course_project/project_description.md

 Choose an approach and implement it.

 It's hard to evaluate the conversation quality objectively.
 Maybe I should take some popular chat bot as a baseline and try to obtain a comparable quality.
-Also, I'm expenting course mentors to provide me with some good for a set of questions and a set of aspects for evaluation.
+Also, I'm expenting course mentors to provide me with some good ideas for a set of questions and a set of aspects for evaluation.

 Following approaches is considered: